In the guide

 Price marking requirements

-For most non-prepacked items or for products where the customer requests a particular quantity, the unit price per kilogram must be indicated on or near the goods, or on a price list.
+For most products sold loose or non-prepacked, or for products where the customer requests a particular quantity, the unit price per kilogram must be indicated on or near the goods, or on a price list.
 You may also display a price per pound, but this must not be more prominent than the metric kilogram price.
 For more expensive products you may also assist customers with an additional price per 100 g where this might give a more meaningful indication of the price the customer will have to pay.

 Some products are required to have the unit price indicated per 100 g.
 These are: